SoapboxSocial/soapbox-website/posts/hop-on-our-soapbox.md

 We also plan on making an open source SDK for developers to be able to build their own games that interact with a user’s Soapbox profile.

+In the near term, we are focusing on ensuring our current users are engaged and that our new users get the warm welcome they deserve when signing up!

 We’re incredibly thankful for all of the feedback and love our users have been giving us these past few months, and we’re hoping you’ll come along for the ride!